Cruciferous vegetables include kale, broccoli, cauliflower, Brussels sprouts, cabbage, collard greens, rutabaga, and turnips.

 Some studies have provided strong evidence that cruciferous vegetables can help people with diabetes to maintain their blood sugar levels.

-Incorporating bok choy into the diet
+Bok choy in the diet

 All parts of bok choy can be consumed.
 They are prepared in a variety of ways.
 In addition to its low-calorie and high nutrient content, its mildly sweet flavor and crisp texture make it an agreeable addition to almost any dish.